-1. Approval of access, layout, scale, appearance, and the landscaping of the site reserved matters (standard O/L condition)

-- 2. Plans and particulars of the reserved matters (standard O/L condition) - 3.
+- 1. Approval of access, layout, scale, appearance, and the landscaping of the site reserved matters (standard O/L condition) - 2.
+Plans and particulars of the reserved matters (standard O/L condition) - 3.
 Application for approval of the reserved matters (standard O/L condition) - 4.
-The timeframe for implementation of the development (Standard O/L condition)

-5. Appropriate mitigation and enhancement measures as advised by the Biodiversity Officer

-- 6. A lighting design strategy for biodiversity, for the whole development

-- 7. Yorkshire Water conditions
+The timeframe for implementation of the development (Standard O/L condition) - 5.
+Appropriate mitigation and enhancement measures as advised by the Biodiversity Officer - 6.
+A lighting design strategy for biodiversity, for the whole development - 7.
+Yorkshire Water conditions

-- 8. Environment Agency conditions

-- 9. Coal Authority conditions

-10. Tree survey and Arboricultural Method Statement, in accordance with BS5837, in order to fully appraise the potential impact and risk to both trees on site and the adjacent ancient woodland.
-This should demonstrate how the tress can be protected both during construction and following completion.

-11. Details for the treatment and enhancement of existing Public right of way

-12. Lead Local flood Authority conditions 13.
-Highways Conditions
+- 8. Environment Agency conditions - 9.
+Coal Authority conditions - 10.
+Tree survey and Arboricultural Method Statement, in accordance with BS5837, in order to fully appraise the potential impact and risk to both trees on site and the adjacent ancient woodland.
+This should demonstrate how the tress can be protected both during construction and following completion. - 11.
+Details for the treatment and enhancement of existing Public right of way - 12.
+Lead Local flood Authority conditions - 13.
+Highways England conditions as set out in response dated 21st February 2018 - 14.
+Restrict overall floor space of proposals to not exceed 75.8% of B2 Use. - 15.
+DM Highways Conditions to include details of: